nornir/nornir.github.io/source/usage/cmp.rst

 This command updates the map used to define the relationships between all sections in the volume.
 It indicates that there is a slice-to-slice transform that should be included in the volume.

 The AddStos and AddToStosMap commands are repeated for each manual transform in the volume.
-They can be run repeatedly on the same volume without harm.
+They can be executed repeatedly without harm.
 The Marc Lab creates a single script which imports all LM to TEM stos files and appends it as needed.

 .. code-block:: none